Personal Finance Resources: Financial Education & Literacy

 Savings/Emergency Fund

 A mid-year financial check-in also happens to be the perfect time to evaluate your savings and/or emergency fund.
 Are you achieving the savings goals you set for yourself at the beginning of the year?
 Have you paid down some debt that would now allow you to funnel some extra funds into your savings?
 Maybe you’ve got a specific item or vacation you want to save for.
-Regardless of what your goals are or what’s going on in your life, taking stock of your savings is important.
+Regardless of your goals or what’s going on in your life, taking stock of your savings is important.

 Haven’t started saving for a rainy day yet?
 Don’t sweat it.
 Taking stock of your finances mid-year gives you the perfect opportunity to identify how you can save.
 Even if it’s just small amounts at first, they add up over time and give you the financial security of having some money socked away for emergencies, fun, and more!